 Speakers: Ian D Graham PhD, Senior Scientist, The Ottawa Hospital Research Institute

-Eddy Lang MD, University of Calgary, GRADE Working Group
+Reem Mustafa MD, PhD, University of Kansas, Kansas City, MO; GRADE Working Group

 Marita Titler PhD, RN Associate Dean University of Michigan School of Nursing